Achieving and Demonstrating ROI on AI in Marketing | Basis

 How marketing teams use and communicate about their AI investments is just as important as laying the groundwork for them to succeed.
 The teams best positioned to demonstrate impact tend to:

-• Track performance against the goals and KPIs established during the planning phase to build a credible evidence base.
+• Track performance against established KPIs: Measure hours saved, campaign performance improvements, and business outcome lifts to build a credible evidence base.

-• Frame AI’s impact around business outcomes rather than efficiency alone, connecting results to the revenue and brand metrics that resonate with senior decision-makers.
+• Frame AI's impact around business outcomes: Connect results to the revenue and brand metrics that resonate with senior decision-makers.

 Make AI Scrutiny a Team Standard